Is Blogging Hard? The Truth About Making Money Blogging

 Cultivating a Winning Mindset: The Artist & Scientist

-One of the biggest mindset shifts I’ve made that’s helped me in my blogging journey, has been adopting a way of thinking of myself as both an artist and a scientist.
+One of the biggest mindset shifts that helped me build a profitable blog was learning to think like both an artist and a scientist.

 Blogging: It’s Hard Work, Fun & Rewarding